-- I assumed I didn’t have to go through the whole process of exfoliate and moisturize first.
-I was wrong.
+- I assumed I didn’t have to go through the whole process of exfoliating and moisturizing first.
+But I was wrong.
 I ended up with patchy knees and elbows, the tell-tale sign of a pale girl just trying to look like she got some sun.
 Not a huge deal, since we’ve just been at home and I wasn’t seeing anyone outside of my family.

-- You really have to just try out how many drops you need to add.
+- You really have to just try out how many drops you need to add in order to figure out the right “recipe”.
 (I have the “Light” version which is probably only a good purchase for others like me with very fair skin.)

 - No drying time.
 You just have to wait as long as it takes for your moisturizer to dry.
 This in itself makes this product worth it for me!

 - No transfer.
 Unlike getting a spray tan, you don’t have to worry about the color transferring onto your clothes.
 I’ve been able to put the tanning drops in my lotion, let the lotion dry, and get dressed like normal without worrying about it rubbing off on my clothes.

 - Very light tanning lotion smell.
 You pretty much will just smell like whatever lotion you’re using, until the tanner starts to develop (hours later).

 - You can’t tell where you put it already and where you missed.
 My go-to sunless tanning foam for the past few years gives you a sort of guide because it slightly tints your skin as you put it on.
 Not true with these self tan drops.

 - How many drops you use is a guessing game.
 I started with just 2 drops mixed into my lotion, and I saw pretty much no change.
 Eventually I realized that I need to use almost a full dropper for my legs and 4-5 drops for my arms.